Hieromon/AutoConnect/mkdocs/faq.md

 <a style="background-color:SteelBlue; display:inline-block; padding:7px 13px; text-decoration:none;" href="/_ac">MENU</a>
 ```

-## <i class="fa fa-question-circle"></i> How much memory consumption is AutoConnect?
+## <i class="fa fa-question-circle"></i> How much memory does AutoConnect consume?

 ### Sketch size

 It increases about 53K bytes compared to the case without AutoConnect.
-A sketch size of the most simple example introduced at the Getting started is about 330K bytes.
+A sketch size of the most simple example introduced in the Getting started is about 330K bytes.
 (270K byte without AutoConnect)

 ### Heap size